JolynNgSC/JolynNgSC/README.md

 My journey in studying cyberseucurity has led me to develop a passion for this area of technology, and I am now eager to be apart of this field.
 I am specifically aiming to join a cybersecurity company to start my career in this field.

 ## Projects
+The following were a list of pratical projects that I had done.
 | Projects                                      | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | Penatration w/ Zerologon                      | <a href="https://github.com/JolynNgSC/Zerologon_CVE-2020-1472">Zerologon_CVE-2020-1472</a>|